A couple months ago, I made a commitment to positivity.

 Breaking shitty habits

 It was in fifth grade choir class that I first realized I could make the cool kids laugh by being an asshole — something that quickly became a habit.
 I insulted our teacher’s singing.
 I murmured things under my breath (loudly).
-He wrote, “Student’s attitude disrupts learning,” on my report card, which I thought was hilarious.
+On my report card, the teacher wrote, “Student’s attitude disrupts learning,” which I thought was hilarious.
 Like a degenerate badge of honor.

 I spent the next two-plus decades using negativity as a proxy for humor.
 It was a running joke among my friends in college — “Don’t mind Harlan; she just hates everything.”
 And my negativity isn’t limited to humor.
 My fuse is short.
 I am moody and irritable by default.
 My best friend in high school wrote this sage advice in my yearbook, senior year: “Try not to get annoyed so easily.”